noblox/noblox.js/README.md

 ### getBlurb
 ##### userId
-Gets the `blurb` of the user with userId.
+Gets the `blurb` of the specified user.

 **Arguments**
 - userId (number)